 The project is estimated to cost between $40 to 50 million, and will include:

-- Converting Highway 1A to four lanes, divided (two lanes each way) east of Big Hill Creek through to the west interchange limits;
+- expansion to 4 lanes on Highway 1A (two lanes in each direction) from east of Big Hill Creek to west of Highway 22;

 This project will support economic development in Alberta by improving access, allowing efficient movement of goods and people through the town to access Highway 1 to the south and the Highway 22 corridor to the north, in particular larger truck traffic that currently uses the corridor.
 The project will also support planned growth in Cochrane, enhance safety and reduce congestion currently experienced at this location.